 Drop water on a penny and it just runs over the side, right?

-Maia was excited to show us a science experiment she learned at school that demonstrated how water can hold together in a dome shape.
-This super simple experiment requires only a penny, some water, and a dropper.
+Maia was excited to show us a penny experiment she learned at school that demonstrated how water can hold together in a dome shape.
+This super simple science experiment requires only a penny, some water, and a dropper.

 She showed us how we could carefully squeeze a drop of water at a time onto the top of the penny…

 …and the droplets would combine to form a bubble of water.

 Maia thought it looked a little like a snow globe (one of her favorite things).